Get PolitiFact in your inbox.

 (Instagram screenshot)

-The video shows screenshots of three online articles that describe five children from other countries dying after eating instant noodles.
+The video shows screenshots of three online articles that describe seven children from other countries dying after eating instant noodles.
 Two of the incidents happened in South Africa in 2021, and the third in Pakistan happened in May.

 Featured Fact-check